He Witnessed A Rape In 1969. He's Finally Ready To Talk About It

 Over the next 50 years, Palmerine says, he did nothing and said nothing.
 But the guilt stayed with him.

-It wasn't until he watched Christine Blasey Ford testify before the Senate Judiciary Committee last month, that he felt he needed to speak up.
+It wasn't until he watched Christine Blasey Ford testify before the Senate judiciary committee last month that he felt he needed to speak up.

 His experience, he says, felt akin to the incident Ford described in which she says now-Supreme Court Justice Brett Kavanaugh assaulted her when they were in high school.
 (Kavanaugh has vehemently denied the allegation.)